-Reducing congestion and improving access between homes, work and service centres are important challenges for all metropolitan and regional centres.
-These challenges are especially impacted by making public transport and active transport more attractive options.
+Reducing congestion and improving access between homes, work and service centres are important challenges for all metropolitan and regional centres and these are being addressed by making public transport and active transport more attractive options.

-Generally, private modes of transport such as cars have greater impacts on the environment than public transport such as trains, buses, ferries and light rail.
-This is because they are less efficient at moving large numbers of people and predominantly rely on polluting energy sources.
-Improving and delivering better public transport will lead to increased use and lower environmental impacts.
-Use of private vehicles tends to increase with expansion in road infrastructure.
+Private modes of transport, such as cars, generally have greater impacts on the environment than trains, buses, ferries and light rail.
+This is because they are less efficient at moving large numbers of people and mostly rely on polluting energy sources.
+Walking and cycling are the most energy efficient.
+Improving the quality and delivery of better public transport will lead to patronage and lower environmental impacts.

-Freight transport by rail has a lower environmental impact than moving freight by road because it is more efficient at moving larger volumes of goods, but goods lines can have noise impacts.
-Noise can be reduced by improvements to the condition of rolling stock and the track.
+Freight transport by rail has a lower environmental impact than moving freight by road because it is more efficient at carrying larger volumes of goods.
+However, goods rail lines can also be a source of noise, which can be reduced by improving the condition of rolling stock and the track.

 Status and Trends